austintackaberry/100-days-of-code/log.md

 **Today's Progress**: Improved regex for searching text for technologies.
 Planned out flow control for location gathering and filtering.

 **Thoughts**: Didn't push a ton of code because most of it was thinking and testing, but I am pretty happy with the current state.
 Moved on to the next issue, using Google Maps API to get coordinates for HN and user search location.
 In planning how I want to do this, I realized a couple things.
 1) The API looks super easy to use which is nice.
 2) I need to have a better handle on Promise flow control.
 I came up with a plan that only executes code synchronously if it absolutely has to, and I think I came up with a way to write this in code.
 I have a plan, and now all I need to do is execute.
 I plan to wake up early, maybe 4:30AM (even though it's almost 1AM right now) to execute my plan.
 I know I will run into issues due to the fact that the data is super dirty but I'll do what I can.
 Unfortunately, this web app won't be clean cut like the others; however, it should be pretty useful to people, so we'll see.

+### Day 200: December 13, 2017

+**Today's Progress**: Really improved the control flow.
+Changed from using Promises to async library (async.series and async.parallel) Finished implementing HN filter by location, but I had to stop testing due to Google API limitations.

+**Thoughts**: I'm getting close!
+I can taste it.
+I may have to refactor my code, so that I don't keep running up against Google API limits.
+I'm going to have to ramp up my coding if I want to finish this app and work on my blog/portfolio while I'm on vacation.

+### Day 201: December 14, 2017

+**Today's Progress**: Attended Real World React Meetup at Brigade

+**Thoughts**: Met some cool people and learned some cool things!
+I think I've heard enough people rave about axios for me to give it a try.
+Watching these presentations makes me realize that I really need to clean up my code...and do testing...ahh there's so much to learn!